servo/book/src/architecture/webgpu.md

 # WebGPU

-WebGPU implementation is powered by [wgpu(-core)](https://github.com/gfx-rs/wgpu).

-## Architecture

-Servo's WebGPU implementation is composed of two parts:
+Servo’s WebGPU implementation is powered by [wgpu(-core)](https://github.com/gfx-rs/wgpu), and is composed of two parts:

 - DOM implementation
 - WGPU implementation